Cihangir Ghaffari

-Cihangir Ghaffari (born 9 September 1940), sometimes credited as John Ghaffari or John Foster, is an Iranian actor and film producer known for Les démons (1973), Dick Turpin (1974) and Bloodsport (1988).
+Cihangir Ghaffari (جهانگیر غفاری; born 9 September 1940), also credited as John Ghaffari or John Foster, is an Azerbaijani-born Iranian actor and film producer with an international career.

-Career
+Life and career

-Ghaffari starred in a large number of Turkish film productions mainly in the 1970s.
-His popularity in the cinema of that country led him to integrate the cast of international productions, such as Shaft vuelve a Harlem (1972) by Gordon Parks, Los demonios (1973) Jesús Franco, El monte de las brujas (1974) by Raúl Artigot, Dick Turpin (1974) by Fernando Merino, Hundra (1983) by Matt Cimber, Ciudad del crimen (1984) by Abel Ferrara and Bloodsport (1988) by Newt Arnold.
+Originally from Baku, Ghaffari began his screen acting career in Imperial Iran in the 1960s.
+Beginning in the 1970s, he became a star of Turkish cinema.
+His popularity there led him to integrate the cast of international productions, such as Shaft vuelve a Harlem (1972) by Gordon Parks, Les démons (1973) by Jesús Franco, The Witches Mountain (1974) by Raúl Artigot, Dick Turpin (1974) by Fernando Merino, and Hundra (1983) by Matt Cimber.

 He also served as a producer on titles such as Hundra (1983), Yellow Hair and the Fortress of Gold (1984) and La cruz de Iberia (1990).
-In 1975 he had a small appearance on the American television series Medical Center.
+In 1975, he had a small appearance on the American television series Medical Center.
 In the early 1990s, Ghaffari retired from the film scene.